This is my third annual listing of the best personal history blogs of the year.

-I’ve been asked what I’ve used as my criteria for selection.
-Basically it’s the qualities I wrote about in What Everybody Ought to Know About a Successful Blog.
+My criteria for selection is based on the qualities I wrote about in What Everybody Ought to Know About a Successful Blog.
 Briefly these are:

 - Frequent posts.

 This year there are two newcomers to the list: Beth LaMie’s One Story at a Time and Sarah White’s True Stories Well Told.